If you're like most folks, when you hear that someone has lung cancer, you probably assume they are a smoker. But there's more to it than that.

 If you breathe in radon over long periods of time, you may end up with lung cancer.
 That's because it breaks down into tiny particles that can get into your lungs and damage cells there.
 The gas is the second most common cause of the disease besides smoking.

 You can check how much of it is in your home with a detection kit, or you can hire a professional to do it.
 If the levels are too high, it's a good idea to work with a contractor who has experience with this issue.
-He may seal cracks in your floors and walls and use other techniques to help lower the amount of the gas in your home.
+They may seal cracks in your floors and walls and use other techniques to help lower the amount of the gas in your home.

 Asbestos.
 It's a group of minerals that was used in a lot of building supplies and products until researchers found it was harmful.